Toward P vs NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model

 \begin{lemma}[Constant local change budget] By (P1) and (P7), each live interface undergoes at most $q=O(1)$ local type changes in any canonical window, with $q$ independent of $n,\kappa,\ell$. \end{lemma}

-\begin{proof} By (P1), only a constant-size neighborhood $\mathcal{N}(e)$ of tiles can affect interface $e$.
-In the diagonal basis, each tile induces a generator of the finite local monoid $\mathcal{M}$; by (P7), every product reduces to a unique normal form of length at most $q=O(1)$.
-Hence the number of effective local type changes at $e$ is bounded by $q$. \end{proof}
+\begin{proof} Fix a live interface $e$.
+By (P1), only a constant-size neighborhood $\mathcal{N}(e)$ of tiles can affect $e$, and each tile induces a generator in the finite local monoid $\mathcal{M}$.
+Thus the $\kappa$-step evolution at $e$ is described by some word $w_e\in \Sigma^\ast$.
+By Lemma~\ref{lem:finite-monoid-bounded-nf}, $\mathrm{NF}(w_e)$ has length at most $q=O(1)$ and induces the same transformation as $w_e$.
+Hence the number of effective local type changes at $e$ is bounded by $q$, uniformly in $n,\kappa,\ell$. \end{proof}

-\begin{lemma}[Profile compression removes $\kappa$-dependence] By (P1) and (P7), fix any canonical window of length $\kappa$ with $R$ live interfaces.
+\begin{lemma}[Profile compression removes $\kappa$-dependence] By Lemma~\ref{lem:finite-monoid-bounded-nf} (bounded normal forms), fix any canonical window of length $\kappa$ with $R$ live interfaces.
 Then there exists a constant $q=O(1)$, independent of $n,\kappa,\ell$, such that each live interface $i$ admits a canonical (normal-form) local word $\sigma_i \in \Sigma_{\le q}$ of length at most $q$, where

 Consequently, the interface-anonymous profile of the window is completely determined by the histogram

 and the number of realizable interface-anonymous profiles satisfies

 which in particular is independent of $\kappa$. \end{lemma}